 Mahe, Praslin and La Digue are the main islands that you need to put on your itinerary when traveling to the Seychelles.

 - Mahe is the largest island in size and population, with a dramatic mountainous interior, thick Jurassic rainforest, and plenty of bays and coves to explore.

 - Ringed with exquisite white-sand beaches and impossibly clear waters, Praslin is the Seychelles’ second largest island, with only a handful of villages scattered around its territory.

 I recommend to stay at least on two islands if you don’t have time to visit all three.
-Mahe is about a one hour high-speed ferry ride from both La Digue and Praslin, with the latter two island are located quite close to one another (20 minutes by boat).
-Those who are easily seasick should consider the flight from Mahé to Praslin instead, especially during the south-east monsoon season when the ferry can be a little rough.
+Mahe is about a one hour high-speed ferry ride from both La Digue and Praslin, with the latter two island located quite close to one another (20 minutes by boat).
+Those who are easily seasick should consider the flight from Mahe to Praslin instead of the ferry, especially during the south-east monsoon season when the sea can be rough.